xiangshen-dk/workshop-building-secure-apis/docs/static-site.md

-# Host the static files(Optional)
+# [Optional] Host the static site
 Time Estimate: 10 - 15 minutes

-In this module, we will deploy the web UI of our application to Amazon S3 and front it with a CloudFront distribution.
+In this module, we will deploy the web UI of our application to Amazon S3 and front it with a CloudFront distribution to cache content and serve HTTPS requests.
+Note that this module is optional, but will show you how to take our sample frontend UI and deploy it to Amazon S3 for public consumption.

 ### Create S3 bucket to host the static files

-??? info "What is Amazon S3"
+??? info "What is Amazon S3?"
     Amazon S3 is object storage built to store and retrieve any amount of data from anywhere on the Internet.
 It’s a simple storage service that offers durable, highly available, and infinitely scalable data storage infrastructure at very low costs.
 Amazon S3 can also be configured to host static websites, serving HTML, JavaScript, images, and other files with no server management.
 For more information, see https://aws.amazon.com/s3/.

 In Cloud9, open a new terminal by clicking the \+ sign next to the current one and select __New Terminal__.
 For example: